Henry Mowat: Career

+In 1779, Mowat was the major instigator of the Battle of Falmouth, not to be confused with the 1775 Burning of Falmouth, which he also participated in.
+This battle took place on Cape Cod, where he had attempted to seize provisions, but was unsuccessful due to an American militia attacking his raiders.
+The next day, he attempted to burn down Falmouth, but was repulsed by an earthen fort built overnight.

 Mowat was given command of the recently purchased 16-gun sloop HMS Albany in 1776.
 As captain of Albany, Mowat was the senior officer of a three-ship squadron formed with the 16-gun sloops HMS North and HMS Nautilus to defend Castine, Maine against the Penobscot Expedition.
 Mowat anchored the sloops so they blocked the harbor entrance while their broadsides could provide mutually supportive fire with British forces ashore.
 He moved 6-pounder cannon from the unengaged side of his squadron ashore for use by soldiers defending their incomplete fortifications.
 Mowat's squadron held the harbor against a flotilla of 15 ships mounting 290 guns; and his skillful deployment of naval artillery enabled the outnumbered British force to withstand a siege from 23 July 1779 until reinforcements arrived on 14 August 1779 to defeat the attacking colonial force.

 Mowat was promoted to captain and given command of the 50-gun fourth rate ship of the line HMS Assistance in May 1795.
 Assistance sailed to Halifax Harbour in March, 1796 and captured the 40-gun French frigate Elizabeth on 28 August 1796.
 Captain Mowat died of apoplexy on 14 April 1798 while Assistance was cruising off Chesapeake Bay.
 He is buried in the Episcopal churchyard in Hampton, Virginia.